 7. Tell me about your experience in marketing.
 Were your campaigns successful?

-One of the key duties of a supervisor for a call center is overseeing marketing.
+One of the key duties of nearly any brand manager is overseeing marketing.
 Marketing is important in getting the message of a brand out to the public.

 Therefore, you could have a great company, but without marketing, no one would know of your existence.
 This is another opportunity to prove you have the skills and experience to succeed in this job.

 When responding, you could say something along the lines of: “I have a significant amount of experience in marketing.
 I have run marketing campaigns for small businesses and large brands alike.
 These campaigns ended up boosting sales up to 50% from the last marketing manager.”

 8. When testing a brand marketing strategy, have you ever found your plan to fail?
 What do you think caused the failure?